-18.0 DEFINITIONS.
+18.019.0 DEFINITIONS.

-18.1 INTERPRETATION:
+18.119.1 INTERPRETATION PURPOSE:

 For the purpose of administering and enforcing this ordinance, the terms or words used herein shall be interpreted as follows: Words used in the present tense include the future; words in the singular number include the plural number; and words in the plural number include the singular number.
 The word "shall" is mandatory, not permissive.
+Words used in this Shoreland Protection Zoning Ordinance shall be defined first by referring to this Ordinance.
+If this Ordinance does not contain a definition for the word or words, then the word or words shall be defined in a common English dictionary used by the Zoning Administrator.
 All distances, unless otherwise specified, shall be measured horizontally.

-18.2 TERMS:
+18.219.2 TERMS: